Garret Hobart: Legacy

-Hobart significantly expanded the powers of the vice presidency, becoming a presidential adviser, and taking a leadership role as president of the Senate.
+Hobart significantly expanded the powers of the vice presidency, becoming a presidential advisor, and taking a leadership role as president of the Senate.
 Between his advisory and leadership roles, he was perhaps the most influential vice president since Martin Van Buren.
-Although Magie, writing in 1910, stated that Hobart's death "fixed his memory at the height of his fame", the former vice president is today little remembered.
+Although David Magie, writing in 1910, stated that Hobart's death "fixed his memory at the height of his fame", the former vice president today is little remembered.
+To date, the only in-depth biographies of Hobart are the one written in 1910 by Magie, as well as a 1930 memoir written by Hobart's wife Jennie on the couple's life in Washington D.C.
 According to Hatfield, he is best known for his death, clearing the way for the ascent of New York Governor Theodore Roosevelt, who took Hobart's place on the Republican ticket in 1900 and succeeded as president after McKinley's assassination in 1901.

+Connolly finds Hobart to be very much a man of his times:

+Roosevelt, Hobart's successor, praised Hobart.
+The day after Hobart's death, he stated:

 A statue of Hobart, erected in 1903, stands outside Paterson's city hall.
 The communities of Hobart, Oklahoma, and Hobart, Washington, are named after the former vice president.

-Connolly finds Hobart to be very much a man of his times:
+During his vice presidency, Hobart was asked to select a sculptor to create a marble bust of his likeness for the United States Senate Vice Presidential Bust Collection.
+However, he delayed the decision and died before he could select someone.
+Jennie Hobart later chose the prominent New Jersey sculptor Frank Edwin Elwell, and Elwell completed it in 1901.
+That same year, it was placed in the U.S. Capitol Building.